 PHAP: Travel funds are available to attend a conference at which they will give an oral presentation or present a poster, or compete for a national fellowship.
 The amount of individual funding will depend on the number of students who request funds.
-Contact Andy Le for details at: lexx0211@umn.edu.
+Contact Andy Le for details at: 7lexx0122@umn.edu.

-E-PHAP: A total of \$2000 is available for students to present work done as part of their degree at a professional conference.
-For more information, contact Mike Hahne at: hahne007@umn.edu\.
+E-PHAP: Two \$1,000 travel awards are available for students to present work done as part of their degree at a professional conference.
+For more information, contact Katy Murphy at: kathr005@ umn.edu.

-MS in HSRP&A: No travel funds are available for 2015-16.
+MS in HSRP&A: No travel funds are available for 2016-17.